natema/ema-webpage/content/misc.md

 Beside all that, I investigated some other distributed-computing problems [[RepBins], [MinMsg], [NoisCons], [ParLoad]], enjoyed working on some algorithm engineering project [[Kadabra]], and studied the complexity of certain combinatorial puzzles and games [[Candy], [PegS], [CoG]].

+## (Mainly) Neuroscience-ML phase (2018-2022)

+Over the last three years, I've been interested in theoretical neuroscience.
+I've been a fellow of the [Brain and Computation Program of the Simons Institute for the Theory of Computing](https://simons.berkeley.edu/programs/brain2018), and since then I've been working on algorithmic problems such as network alignment [[BrainAlign]], in order to investigate, through a comparative approach, how computation is organized in the brain [[AC]].
+I've also been working on pruning algorithms for artificial neural networks [[LTH]], with some hope to get insights on synaptic pruning and related phenomena in the brain.

+Since 2021, I've been learning the [Julia programming language](https://julialang.org/) and I've become interested in the sub-area of scientific computing known as *Scientific Machine Learning*.

 # Code